My Guide To Scotland

 The heaviest recorded haggis weighed in at eighteen stone four ounces and was caught by an East Lothian farmer in 1907.

 The ancient sport of haggis baiting has become ever more popular since the 1970s.
 This has lead to a genuine fear of extinction for Scotland’s indigenous animal.
-Haggis experts believe that if the sport of haggis hunting using packs of docile Skye Terriers is not properly licensed, this remarkable creature could well be extinct by 2020.
+Haggis experts believe that if the sport of haggis hunting, using packs of docile Skye Terriers is not properly licensed, this remarkable creature could face extinction by 2025.

 Wearing the Kilt

-The wearing of Highland Dress is becoming increasingly popular amongst Scots.
+The wearing of Highland Dress has always been popular amongst Scots, especially for special occasions.
 Weddings and other formal affairs plus sporting occasions such as football and rugby matches featuring the national teams regularly see plenty of tartan swathing.
 It’s also useful because:

 It can be used an an impromptu hang glider/fishing net/sleeping bag